Services for Students with Disabilities

 Self-Help collection books, audiocassettes, and videocassettes that deal with personal skills and support topics are available for checkout.
 Numerous textbooks are also available for checkout from the Reserve Room at the Circulation Desk.

-For more information on services, please feel free to contact the Access Services Librarian, Celina Lee (626) 585-7843.
+For more information on services, please feel free to contact the Access Services Librarian, Rita Suarez (626) 585-7843.